 Those resources are always available on my Links page.

-Having been suicidal, I get it.
+Having been there, I get it.
 I know how unbearable pain can be.
 I know the grips depression can have on you.
 I didn’t get proper help for years later, but I’m so glad I did.
 It’s never too late.
 Opening up and talking to a therapist on a regular basis was key to my recovery and still is.
 Find someone you can talk to whether it’s a close friend or family member, or someone at a crisis line.
 Let someone know what you are going through.
 Reaching out and speaking up is the first step in lifting that weight off of you.
 Make the choice to live.
 There are people who care about you.
 Lots of people.
 Life is hard and messy but you don’t have to go through it alone.
 Please reach out.
 And lets end the stigma that keeps so many people from seeking help.

 One final note: family and friends…please reach out to your loved ones.
 Give them a call.
 Invite them to lunch.
 Be there to listen.
 Let them know you care.